October 3, 2015

 All the PMA that I had channeled on the previous days wasn’t going to get me anywhere today.
 Not meditation, not smiling, not listening to the wind flowing through the branches or the birds singing in the trees.
 Uh-uh.
 None of it was working.

 The 21-mile day yesterday had taken its toll.
-Neither of us had slept well, and my joints and feet ached so badly that I felt as if I had the flu.
+Neither of us slept well, and my joints and feet ached so badly that I felt as if I had the flu.
 Plus we had to sleep in separate bunk beds.
 Phooey.

-Camino del Norte, while not as difficult as, say, the Appalachian Trail or the Pacific Crest Trail in the U.S., is no walk in the park.
+Camino del Norte, while not as difficult as, say, the Appalachian or Pacific Crest Trails in the U.S., is no walk in the park.
 The trail passes through various Spanish regions on its way to Santiago de Compostela, and the region that we’re currently in, the Basque Country, is one of the most difficult.
 The trail takes us through coastal mountains and has frequent, steep ascents and descents.
 We had total elevation gains of around 2000-3000 feet over the first few days.
 I’d compare this portion of the Camino to a moderately difficult multi-day hike in the Cascades of Washington.
 Today’s hike was the most challenging, with the guidebook listing its difficulty level as a 5 out of 5.

 Not that I paid much attention to any of it.
 We had a steep ascent almost immediately, and it took immense effort just to put one foot in front of the other.
-You’d think that once I got warmed up, I’d be OK, but my attitude just got worse.
+You’d think that once I got warmed up I’d be OK, but my attitude just got worse.
 I couldn’t stop my mind from racing from one worry to the next: What if we can’t find housing tonight?
 What will we do with our lives when we get back to the States?
 Why does this hurt so much?
 Am I doing permanent damage to myself by climbing all these effing hills?
 How will I ever get to Santiago if I can’t even get through the next half hour?
 And when I wasn’t worrying, I was perseverating on my discomfort.
 Each step hurt, and I was moving at a snail’s pace to try to avoid the pain, which, ironically, only made the pain worse and also prolonged the hike.
-So things weren’t going well.

 I tried to think noble thoughts, bringing to mind all of the brave patients I’d worked with and the monumental struggles that they’d endured and overcome.
-I thought about Dale’s aunt, who had a stroke in June and is still in recovery.
+I thought of Dale’s aunt, who had a stroke in June and is still in recovery.
 I knew I should feel nothing but gratitude; I had worked with people who had lost their ability to walk, talk, swallow, and even breathe on their own.
-They had demonstrated immense courage in overcoming the most massive of obstacles, and here I was, merely walking on a trail.
+They had demonstrated immense courage in overcoming massive obstacles, and here I was, merely walking on a trail.
 Putting things into perspective helped motivate me for a while, but then my mind returned its attention to my pain, and the inspiration disappeared.
 My attempts at humble gratitude just pissed off the part of me that wanted to feel sorry for itself.

 But the fact that I’m writing this post is evidence that we did finish the hike.
 We reached Markina at around 6:00 PM.
 It wasn’t a pretty victory, getting through that hike, but it was a victory nonetheless.